cbms26/CMS-A3-plugin-creation/README.md

 ## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request.
+Contributions are welcomed and Please fork this repository and submit a pull request.
 Ensure your code follows WordPress coding standards.

 ### Development Notes